is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 If you use CloudFlare SSL/TLS encryption default mode `Flexible`, you can see "https" has already been supported.

+The ".dev" domain is a bit special because it requires the use of TLS.
+If you use CloudFlare's service, one solution is: `<your-domain>.dev -> SSL/TLS -> Edge Certificates -> Enable "Always Use HTTPS"`.

 You can visit https://your-domain.com to check it.

 ### Way 2: Implement support for "https" (TLS/SSL) yourself